corruptcache/corruptcache.me/src/blog/more-than-packets.md

 ---
 layout: layouts/post.njk
-title: "More Than Packets: How the Network+ Made Me a Better Application Security Engineer"
+title: "More Than Packets: How Network+ Transformed My Approach to Application Security"
-description: "A deep dive into how understanding networking fundamentals with the CompTIA Network+ certification can transform a developer into a more effective Application Security Engineer."
+description: "Discover how mastering networking fundamentals through the CompTIA Network+ certification can revolutionize your approach to application security and vulnerability assessment."
 date: 2025-07-08
 image: /assets/images/more-than-packets-hero.webp
-image_alt: "An abstract network grid with glowing data packets, representing the complexity of network layers."
+image_alt: "An abstract network grid with glowing data packets and security shields, representing the intersection of networking and security."
 permalink: /blog/more-than-packets/
 tags:
+  - network-security
+  - application-security
+  - comptia-network-plus
-  - network
+  - cybersecurity-certifications
-  - security
+  - networking-fundamentals
   - appsec
+  - web-application-security
+  - penetration-testing
+  - network-forensics
-  - comptia
+  - security-best-practices
 ---

 The emergency Slack channel explodes.
-The application is lagging, alerts are firing, and the blame game begins.
-The developers swear the build is solid: "It worked in staging!
+The application is lagging, alerts are firing, and the finger pointing commences.
+The developers **swear** the build is solid: "It worked in staging!
 It has to be the network."
-The network admins fire back from their own dashboards: "Our metrics are green.
+The network admins clap back from their own dashboards: "Our metrics are green.
 It has to be the code."

-This tug-of-war is an industry cliché for a reason.
-I remember the feeling well from [my own start in tech](/about).
-When I was earning my full-stack certificate in 2018, deploying a project was an exercise in faith.
-I knew just enough about IP addresses and DNS to get an app live, but the actual mechanics were a mystery.
-It’s a common rite of passage for developers to treat the network as a utility—a black box that just works.
-In Application Security, however, that black box isn't just a gap in knowledge. **It's a gaping hole in our defenses.**
+This back and fouth is an industry cliché for a reason.
+I remember the struggle well from [my own start in tech](/about).
+When I was building MVPs earning my full-stack certificate in 2018, deploying an application was an exercise in faith.
+I knew enough to regurgitate the steps  to deploy on Heroku, but the actual mechanics were a mystery.
+It’s a common rite of passage for developers to treat the network as a utility.
+A black box that just works.
+In Application Security, that black box isn't just a gap in knowledge. **It's a gaping hole in our defenses.**

-So, I decided it was time to fill that gap.
+Tired of what felt like guessing, I decided it was time to fill that gap.
 I challenged myself with the CompTIA Network+ certification.
 After weeks of studying and applying the concepts by rebuilding [my own home network from scratch](/my_work), I passed it on my first try.
 The real prize wasn't the certificate, though.
 It was the powerful new lens it gave me to see risk.
 It taught me that the roots of many application vulnerabilities aren't in the code, but in the network it trusts.

-So, let's break down the key concepts I stole from the Net+ syllabus—and how you can use them to become a more effective [Application Security Engineer](/resume){target="_blank" rel="noopener noreferrer"}.
+let's go over the some concepts I stole from the Net+ syllabus, and how you can use them to become a more effective [Application Security Engineer](/resume){target="_blank" rel="noopener noreferrer"}.

 ---

 ## The OSI Model: Your Practical Troubleshooting Map

 Most developers remember the **OSI model** as a useless mnemonic from a computer science class.
 We memorized the 7 layers for a test and promptly forgot them.
-In Application Security, however, this is a mistake.
+In Application Security, this is a oversight.
 The **OSI model** is one of the most powerful diagnostic tools you can have.

 The key is to use it as a map to answer one critical question: **Where is the problem?**